IG-AI/samvara-nn/README.md

 - **Description**:
    - This layer employs **quantum-inspired algorithms** to optimize decision-making across all layers, reflecting a deep understanding of how everything in the universe is interconnected.
 It represents the ability to see the cosmic dance and to make decisions that are in harmony with the entire system, not just the individual.
-   - **Cosmic awareness** ensures that Samvara-AI operates at its highest level of understanding, processing inputs and outputs in a way that reflects the **unity of all things**.
+   - **Cosmic awareness** ensures that Samvara NN operates at its highest level of understanding, processing inputs and outputs in a way that reflects the **unity of all things**.

 - **Connections**:
    - **Guiding the Entire System**: Cosmic awareness guides the entire system toward global optimization and harmony, ensuring that every layer operates in alignment with the greater good and universal truth.